 ‘Leading learning in contemporary educational settings: the work between a thousand flowers

 blooming and shared models of teaching’

 What does it mean to be a leader of learning in contemporary educational settings?

 The formulation of practice in any educational setting is affected by vision and leadership, history and precedent, technical capacity and expectation, along with a mix of individual interests.
 If the measure of the success of an educational setting is the wellbeing and achievement of the learners there are lessons from research about the work of educators and their collective power to optimise learning outcomes.
 Individual, idiosyncratic approaches to teaching may tap teacher strengths and help different educational practices to bloom yet there is need for articulated, collective action to moderate the negative effects of any single approach on learner outcomes.

 This lecture examines the place of, and arguments for, shared pedagogical models that are designed to support learners in local contexts.
 It considers the capacity of educational leaders to improve students’ personal, social and academic achievements when they apply shared pedagogical models with rigor, collect the evidence and analyse change in order to supply high-quality learning experiences and drive educational improvement.
 Components of effective teaching and learning are examined, and the case is made for educational leaders to focus on learning.

-The 2013 Dr Lawrie Shears Public Lecture was given by Professor Suzanne Cory.
-The address can be viewed on the Australian Academy of Science youtube channel - see Quality in Education
+The 2013 Dr Lawrie Shears Public Lecture was delivered by Professor Suzanne Cory.
+The address can be viewed on the Australian Academy of Science youtube channel, see Quality in Education